nr91/Machine-Learning-and-Medicine/breast_cancer_classifier.md

 ![](bc_nn_git_files/figure-markdown_github/auc-1.png)

 With our neural net classifier, we obtain a classification accuracy of 94.7% and an AUC of 0.98.
 Not bad!
+In summary, the features of cell nuclei in a FNA biopsy can tell us whether a breast mass is likely to be benign or malignant with remarkable accuracy.
+Of course, determining these features on individual biopsies requires a great deal of time, money, and effort.

 <br>